generalui/hooks-for-redux/README.md

 * **OUT**:  the store passed in
 * **REQUIRED**:
   - can only be called once
-  - must be called before getStore or useReduxState
+  - must be called before getStore or useRedux

 ### createStore
 ```jsx